 Building citation habits that will last

 1. Capture full details the first time you see a source.
-Write down author, year, title, publication, and page numbers before you close the tab or return the book.

 3. Check a few model papers in your target style.
-Use them as a pattern for how your own references should look on the page.